Edmonton Police Service logo

 Like any other allegation of misconduct, complaints can be made to the Professional Standards Branch.
 Depending on the outcome of the investigation, officers could face any number of disciplinary actions dependent on the nature of the allegations and the reasons why the breach of policy occurred.

-How do the police manage a request to turn off the body worn camera?
+How do the police manage a request to turn off the body worn video camera?

-When using a body worn camera, officers will weigh the law enforcement objective against privacy concerns and take reasonable steps to mitigate the impact on the individual’s privacy.
+When using a body-worn video camera, officers will weigh the law enforcement objective against privacy concerns and take reasonable steps to mitigate the impact on the individual’s privacy.

 What provisions will exist to vet/edit any recording prior to disclosure in court?